gimel-foundation/gifo-rfc-126-gauth-open-core-typescript-sdk/README.md

 | Open specifications (RFCs) | Apache 2.0 | Interoperability protocols (RFC 0116, 0117, 0118) | No — irrevocable |

 **In practice:** You may run the SDK in pure Open Core mode (MPL 2.0 only, self-hosted, no Gimel services) indefinitely.
 If you choose to use proprietary Gimel services, the Gimel Technologies ToS applies *in addition to* MPL 2.0 — not as a replacement.
 Your SDK code and modifications to SDK files remain MPL 2.0 regardless.

+**CCPE Integration:** This SDK is published by the Gimel Foundation under MPL 2.0.
+The SDK may be used standalone under the MPL 2.0 terms alone.
+When integrated into a CCPE architecture pattern as defined by the Gimel Conformance Framework, the normative requirements of the applicable CCPE RFCs additionally apply.

 See [LICENSE](packages/gauth-core/LICENSE) and [ADDITIONAL-TERMS.md](packages/gauth-core/ADDITIONAL-TERMS.md) for the full legal text.